Honeybees can get drunk on fermented tree sap.

 The Empire State Building cost nearly 1/3 less than budgeted.

 The original cost of the project was supposed to be $60m, but it actually only cost $40,948,900.00 to construct.

 Cats don’t naturally meow.

 Meowing is an addition to a cat’s vocabulary made almost entirely to communicate with humans.

-David Hasslehoff has a crab named after him.
+David Hasselhoff has a crab named after him.

-The deep-sea Hoff Crab is so named because it has a dense covering of satae (hard bristles) on its shell, which looks like David Hasslehoff’s hairy chest.
+The deep-sea Hoff Crab is so named because it has a dense covering of satae (hard bristles) on its shell, which looks like David Hasselhoff’s hairy chest.

 Ernest Hemingway loved cats.

 He had a polydactyl (multi-toed) cat called Snow White, and his old house in Florida is now a museum full of about 40 – 50 descendants of Snow White.

 Despite only being 3% of your body weight, the brain consumes about 20% of your calorie intake.